f0r0f0r/resemble/README.md

 ## How to run:
 Execute main.py and provide an IP to host the server on, you may also provide a custom port.

-If your server uses a domain to connect, host on the IP of the corresponding subdomain.

-- You can run `python main.py help` for more info.
+You can use `python main.py help` for more info about the format.

 ## Notes and credits:
 - Based off of djoslin0's [sm64ex-coop](https://github.com/djoslin0/sm64ex-coop)